kosaking0715/kosaking0715.github.io-source/README.md

 # Hexo Blog Backup (Icarus Theme)

-This repository contains the core configuration backup of LeyaLmg's Hexo blog with the Icarus theme.
+This repository contains the core configuration backup of KoSaking's Hexo blog with the Icarus theme.

 ## Acknowledgements
 This blog's development was greatly inspired by the works and resources provided by the following authors: